 Visit our Facebook page to keep up with current events!

 Many participants have said they intend to continue writing and studying poetry after their release.
 One participant had his work published in a national journal, another had essays published in Catamaran.
 Another participant who only had a third grade education said he developed the confidence to sign up for classes at a junior college.
 Another was so deeply moved he wanted to know how he could give his children “poetry lessons” so he could share this deep experience with them.

-Please consider donating your time and/or treasure so we can continue this invaluable work with our incarcerated brothers and sisters.
+Please consider donating your time and/or treasure so we can continue this invaluable work with our justice-involved brothers and sisters.
 Your dollars would go toward teaching materials, paid teaching positions, and anthology printing costs.
-Your time would go toward teaching new classes, or substituting for our regular staff of volunteers and paid teaching artists.
+Your time would go toward teaching classes, or substituting for our regular staff of volunteers and paid teaching artists.